 For “Evita” you chose Madonna, but Meryl Streep was also in the running, wasn’t she?
 Don’t you have any regrets now because in “Mamma Mia!” she proved she could also sing very beautifully?

-When I was first asked to make “Evita”—that was after “Fame” —I said no, because I didn’t want to do another film with music.
+When I was first asked to make “Evita”—that was after “Fame” —I said no because I didn’t want to do another film with music.
 And then many years went by and they tried to make “Evita”—lots of directors and lots of different actresses were involved, like Barbra Streisand, Meryl Streep, you name it, really.
-Then I came back to the project and at that point Michelle Pfeiffer was going to play Evita.
-Now, she had two small children at the time and she didn’t want to leave Los Angeles, so she preferred the film to be made on a film set.
+Then I came back to the project, and at that point Michelle Pfeiffer was going to play Evita.
+Now, she had two small children at the time; she didn’t want to leave Los Angeles, so she preferred the film to be made on a film set.
 Eventually, we made the film in three different countries, most importantly in the city of Buenos Aires.
-So I had to cast the role of Evita again and you have to make a decision then: do you go with a singer who can act, or an actress who can sing?
+So I had to cast the role of Evita again, and you have to make a decision then, do you go with a singer who can act or an actress who can sing?
 You probably have to compromise one thing or the other, you know.
 I think Meryl Streep is unbelievably brilliant, she can do anything.
 But to be honest, she was never considered for the film, so it was never a decision I had to make.
-I got this four page letter from Madonna, saying she was perfect for the role, which must have worked because I eventually cast her.
+I got this four-page letter from Madonna, saying she was perfect for the role, which must have worked because I eventually cast her.

 When you’re on the set shooting a scene, do you need a lot of takes?

 When I need more than one take, I always move the camera, even if it is only one inch, so it is always slightly different.
 But you have to be very careful: if you do too many takes, the logic is most actors stop being actors.
 They stop being in control because they have no idea where they are with their part.
 Normally, I don’t go any further than take three, four or five—sometimes it’s take one.

 You also worked for television.
 How interesting was that to you?